 Genre: RPG | Developer: Square

-Read Joe’s historical analysis of how Final Fantasy VII changed the gaming industry forever →
+Read Joe’s Final Fantasy VII historical analysis →

 3. Final Fantasy IV (SNES, 1991)